 Program: Rossini’s Il barbiere di Siviglia Performers: Julian Kim (Figaro), Laura Polverelli (Rosina), Maxim Mironov (Count Almaviva), Francesco Ivan Ciampa (conductor)

-Saturday October 5: The Accademia – La Venexiana
+Saturday October 5: Wagner in Venice, two artisitic masterpieces – La Venexiana

 Performance details Venue: Teatro La Fenice